-The use and sharing of VMS information among regions was also discussed although with no conclusions being made.
-VMS information was believed to be the property of the vessel’s flag State and as such its use and distribution is controlled by the flag State.
-The acquisition of VMS information, for example, relating to the occasional Corner Rise alfonsino fishery that uses a deep mid-water trawl that does not normally contact the sea floor, in the WECAFC area would likely need to be discussed with the flag State.
-It should be stated that observer reports and logbooks also provide very useful information and the sharing of these is typically easier than developing VMS sharing agreements.
+The use and sharing of VMS information among regions was also discussed, although with no conclusions being made.
+It was believed that VMS information was the property of the vessel’s flag State, and as such its use and distribution would be controlled by the flag State.
+The acquisition of VMS information, for example, relating to the occasional Corner Rise alfonsino fishery that uses a deep mid-water trawl that does not normally contact the sea floor, in the WECAFC area would probably need to be discussed with the flag State.
+Observer reports and logbooks also provide useful information, and the sharing of these is typically easier than developing VMS sharing agreements.

 WECAFC MEMBER presentations